JFtechOfficial/mac-automation-scripts/Video Editing/README.md

 ---

-## Start FCPX Video Editing mode when drive is connected
+## Launch FCPX Video Editing mode when drive is connected

 ### What does it do
-* Open a Dialog box when your editing drive is connected.
+* Open a dialog box when your editing drive is connected.
 Clicking on `Continue` will launch FCPX Video Editing mode

 ### Requirements
 * [FCPX Video Editing mode](#FCPX-Video-Editing-mode)